jonas089/L2-sequencer-utils/readme.md

 :warning: This repository describes an experimental consensus protcol that has not yet been used in any network.
 Proceed with caution! :warning:

+Review: ZK might not be necessary here as a VRF could suffice.
+However it does work with ZK random numbers so for now this writeup is not being updated.

 # Proof of Random Delta

 PoRD is a consensus protocol where the odds of each validator being selected to create the next block are always equal.